kevandcal/berlin-skate-map/README.md

 # Berlin Skate Map

-This React project features skateboarding spots in Berlin plotted on a custom-styled Google Map and displays current weather and daylight conditions.
+This React project features skateboarding spots in Berlin plotted on a custom-styled Google Map and displays current weather, air quality, and daylight conditions.

 ## Demo